hexojs/site/source/zh-cn/docs/syntax-highlight.md

   enable: false
 ```

-As you can see, Hexo enables `highlight.js` by default.
-Notice that Hexo's built-in `highlight.js` only supports server-side highlighting, you have to disable it if you want to run `highlight.js` on browser-side.
+`highlight.js` is enabled by default and used as server-side highlighting in Hexo; it needs to be disabled if you prefer to run `highlight.js` on browser-side.

-> Server-side means, the syntax highlight is finished during `hexo generate` or `hexo server`.
+> Server-side means, the syntax highlight is generated during `hexo generate` or `hexo server`.

 ### auto_detect